 I’d like to introduce an exciting new feature on my blog ‘Interview with a local‘, where I regularly interview people about their cities and hometowns and what makes them special!
 I’m always advocating asking local advice when you’re away.
 It’s how you will find the best deals, the nicest restaurants, the friendliest pubs and bars…

 So in order to introduce this feature, I am going to tell you about my own hometown Cardiff, the capital city of Wales.
-I have other cities in the pipeline including Washington DC, San Francisco, Paris, NYC and Brighton.
-Watch this space!
+There are plenty of other city interviews in the pipeline so watch this space…!

 What you can expect from this article...

-- 3 What is your favourite thing to do in Cardiff with a day off?
+- 1.3 What is your favourite thing to do on a weekend in Cardiff?

-- 4 What in your opinion is the one thing you can’t miss when you visit?
+- 1.4 What in your opinion is the one thing you can’t miss during a weekend in Cardiff?

-- 6 Where is your go-to restaurant ?
+- 1.6 Where is the best restaurant in Cardiff ?

-- 9 Anything else you think we should know?
+- 1.9 Anything else you think we should know before we visit Cardiff for a weekend?

 Tell us about yourself?